A/N: Warning for graphic violence.

 Drys didn’t hesitate.
 They pulled Kieran and Íde to them and dove over the side, unfurling their wings along the way.

 “Maebhe,” Roman warned, but she was already backing away when the woman leaped at Roman.
 She didn’t give Roman a chance to do anything but dodge, over and over, as she directed blow after blow at him.
-The fury in every swing and the force of the hatred in her eyes pushed him slowly back toward the guards.
+The fury in her swings and the hatred in her eyes pushed him slowly back toward the guards.
 He didn’t have a sword.
-He didn’t have any weapon, and Kieran still had the gun.
+He didn’t have any weapon, and Kieran took the gun with him.

-He held up an arm to block one of her blows and she caught him, cutting a sharp line down his forearm.
-He hissed, and almost fell to the ground when the woman lashed out again, snarling.
+He held up an arm to block one of her blows, her sword cutting a sharp line down his forearm.
+He gasped and almost fell to the ground when the woman lashed out again, snarling.

 Roman frowned at her, and even the marionite woman paused to shoot Maebhe a confused glance.
-Maebhe ran at the wall.
-She jumped up onto the wall’s embrasure and vaulted herself off it, and then there was nothing beneath her except the water, far below.
+They both watched as Maebhe ran at the wall, jumped up onto the embrasure, and vaulted herself off it.
+Then there was nothing beneath Maebhe except the water, far below.
 She could do nothing but fall, revel in the feel of being completely weightless, if just for a moment.

 Then, she hit the water.